 The Vikram lander and the Pragyan robot could wake up around September 22, when the cold lunar night ends and sunlight shines down.

-The Vikram lander in this image taken from the Pragyan robot's navigation camera.
+Vikram lander in this image taken from the navigation camera of the Pragyan robot.
 Photo: ISRO

 The Indian Space Research Organization (ISRO) announced on September 2 that the Vikram lander and Pragyan robot of the Chandrayaan-3 mission have completed their assigned work near the lunar south pole and have gone into sleep mode.
 According to ISRO, the duo will wake up around September 22.